UN: Central African Republic faces dire humanitarian plight | Headlines

 The Seleka formed a new government that they said would redress the years of marginalisation of the country's Muslim population.
 Later that year, that government was challenged by militia fighters known as the anti-Balaka who attacked Bangui.
 The anti-Balaka began attacking Muslim civilians, beating people to death in the streets, destroying mosques and forcing tens of thousands of Muslims to flee Bangui in 2014.

-The Seleka rebel president eventually stepped aside amid international pressure and an interim government organised democratic elections in 2016, which Touadera won.
+The Seleka rebel president eventually stepped aside amid international pressure and an interim government organized democratic elections in 2016, which Touadera won.

-''Humanitarian organisations are beginning to report critical stock outages including food and trauma kits,'' he said. ''The closure of the supply route also caused a worrying increase in the prices of basic foodstuffs -- that is cassava, oil, meat and rice,'' of between 75 per cent and 220 per cent.
+“Humanitarian organisations are beginning to report critical stock outages including food and trauma kits,” he said.
+“The closure of the supply route also caused a worrying increase in the prices of basic foodstuffs -- that's cassava, oil, meat and rice,” of between 75 per cent and 220 per cent.

-''This is impacting several markets in the country, including that of the capital, Bangui, and we are also seeing the closure of several markets because of the impossibility for traders to restock,'' Dujarric said.
+“This is impacting several markets in the country, including that of the capital, Bangui, and we're also seeing the closure of several markets because of the impossibility for traders to restock,” Dujarric said.

-The United Nations is appealing for USD 444.7 million to assist 1.84 million (18.4 lakh) people in Central African Republic in 2021, he said.
+The United Nations is appealing for USD 444.7 million to assist 1.84 million people in Central African Republic in 2021, he said.

 In Congo, he said, new arrivals who crossed the Ubangi, Mbomou and Uele border rivers told refugee officials they fled in panic when they heard gunshots, leaving their belongings behind.